The Scrolls of Skava

 “Can’t you see it?” said Teasel, laughing with delight.
 “Over there.
 Look.
 You see that big mountain there?
 You see that one next to it?
 Look between them, at the skyline way, way over there.
 See it?”

 They looked.
 At first they couldn’t see anything, just a random collection of mountains and valleys like the ones all around them.
 The mountains over there were lower and flatter than most of the others, and Thomas realised that he was looking through a gap between the nearer mountains to reveal more distant ones that were closer to the edge of the range.
 The very furthest mountains he could see, in fact, were probably the foothills of the range, with nothing beyond but the dense canopy of Fengalla Forest.
-One of the mountains was low and triangular, with a rounded top, steep on one side and with a much shallower slope on the other, and the wizard was struck by its resemblance to a human nose.
+One of the mountains was low and triangular with a rounded top, steep on one side and with a much shallower slope on the other.
+The wizard was struck by its resemblance to a human nose.
 He chuckled to himself and was about to mention it to the others when he saw that a pair of smaller peaks next to it looked a lot like a pair of lips seen in profile, and that a larger mountain next to them, low and rounded, looked just like a chin.

 All of a sudden he could see it, and he gasped in wonder.
 Half a dozen mountains, some nearer, some further away, which all together bore an uncanny resemblance to a human face looking up into the sky, seen from the side.
-Not just any face either, but a noble face, a wise face.
+Not just any face either, but a noble face.
+A wise face.
 The face of a king, or an emperor.
 The face of a man who could give an order and not worry about whether it would be obeyed because he knew with utter certainty that it would be.
-The face of a man who could command total adoration from his people, a man whom they would follow without doubt or hesitation into the very jaws of Hell itself.
+The face of a man who could command total adoration from his people.
+A man whom they would follow without doubt or hesitation into the very jaws of Hell itself.
 It was, there was simply no other word for it, a majestic face.

 “You see it?” said Teasel, beaming with delight.